BluDay/multiwii-proxy-python/README.md

 MultiWii has a communication protocol for sending commands and receving data.
 This is done with the [MultiWii Serial Protocol (MSP)](http://www.multiwii.com/wiki/index.php?title=Multiwii_Serial_Protocol).
-The *MultiWii Serial Protocol* presumably requires an individual with a significant amount of knowledge in computer science to comprehend this communication protocol.

 ### Why WiiProxy?